-- The Parties agree that should an Employee be injured or killed in the line of duty, whether that Employee is wearing the Department-issued vest or not, his/her sole and exclusive remedy against the Employer is provided by 440 et. seq., Florida Statutes. - 4.
-City-issued equipment which is damaged or destroyed as a result of Employee misconduct shall be replaced at the Employee's expense, in addition to any disciplinary action that may be instituted.
-The Police Chief or his designee shall determine whether equipment was damaged or destroyed as a result of Employee misconduct. - 5.
+- 3. The Parties agree that should an Employee be injured or killed in the line of duty, whether that Employee is wearing the Department-issued vest or not, his/her sole and exclusive remedy against the Employer is provided by 440 et. seq., Florida Statutes. - 4.
+City-issued equipment which is damaged or destroyed as a result of Employee negligence or misconduct shall be replaced at the Employee's expense, in addition to any disciplinary action that may be instituted.
+The Police Chief or his designee shall determine whether equipment was damaged or destroyed as a result of Employee negligence or misconduct. - 5.
 An individual officer may provide his/her own specific items of equipment instead of or in addition to City-issued equipment, provided such items meet or exceed City standards and are approved by the Police Chief or designee prior to its use.
 The decision of replacement or reimbursement of such individually provided equipment in event of damage or destruction shall be at the Chief or designee's discretion and determined on the same basis as City-issued equipment.
 The replacement of individually provided equipment shall be with City-issued equipment (except firearms which shall be replaced with the type of weapon destroyed) or reimbursement not to exceed City-issued equipment costs. - 6.
-If a police officer's personal property is damaged or destroyed in the line of duty through no fault of the officer, as determined by the Police Chief or designee, the City shall repair or replace the personal property in an amount up to two hundred fifty dollars (\$250.00).
-The Police Chief or designee shall have the final authority to determine the reimbursement, entitlement and value of any items other than watches or prescription glasses and contact lenses.
+If a police officer's prescription glasses, contact lenses or wristwatch are damaged or destroyed in the line of duty through no fault of the officer, as determined by the Police Chief or designee, the City shall repair or replace the prescription eyeglasses or contact lenses in an amount up to two hundred fifty dollars (\$250.00) or the wristwatch in an amount up to one hundred dollars (\$100.00).
+The Police Chief or designee shall have the final authority to determine the reimbursement value of any items other than watches or prescription glasses and contact lenses.
 The City will not repair or replace such items unless the officer reports that these items have been damaged before the end of that particular shift.